 |8||Search history panel||View a list of the searches that you have run.
 The search history appears after you run your first search.|

-The New Search view opens after you run a search.
+The New Search page opens after you run a search.

-Some of the elements in this view might be familiar, such as the Apps bar, the Search bar, and the Time Range Picker.
-Below the Search bar are the Timeline, the Fields sidebar, and the Events viewer.
+Some of the elements on this page might be familiar, such as the Apps bar, the Search bar, and the Time Range Picker.
+The area beneath the Search bar contains the Timeline, the Fields sidebar, and the Events viewer.

 |2||Search bar||Specify your search criteria.|

 |3||Time Range Picker||Specify the time period for the search.|